Divya4879/AI-Study-Guide/README.md

 *   **Quiz Generator:**
     *   Creates a quiz on a selected topic with a specified number of questions and sample answers.
 *   **Topic Analysis:**
-    *   Analyzes user-provided knowledge on a topic, providing feedback on strengths, weaknesses, and points to remember.
+    *   Analyzes user-provided knowledge on a topic, providing feedback on strengths, weaknesses, and points to consider.
-*   **Flowchart Generator:**
+*   **Learning Plan Generator:**
-    *   Generates flowcharts based on a given topic using Mermaid syntax.
+    *   Generates learning plans based on a given topic based on the user's proficiency in it.
-*   **Study Plan Generator:**
-    *   Creates study plans of 20, 30, 50, or 100 days based on user-selected topics or covering HTML, CSS and Javascript.
-    *   Includes all the topics from MDN Docs, Modernjavascript.info and js.challenger websites
-    *  Includes links to resources from all of the 3 websites above.
 *   **PDF Download:**
-    *   Allows users to download explanations, quizzes, analysis, or flowcharts as PDF files.
+    *   Allows users to download explanations, quizzes or feedback/analysis as PDF files.

 ## Technologies Used

 *   **HTML:** For structuring the web page.
-*   **CSS:** For styling the web page with a dark green theme.
+*   **CSS:** For styling the web page with a purple theme.
 *   **JavaScript:** For the core logic, API calls, and dynamic content updates.
 *   **Gemini AI API:** For generating explanations, quizzes, and performing topic analysis.
-*   **Mermaid.js:** For rendering flowcharts.
 *   **jsPDF:** For generating PDF documents.

 ## Setup